Model Context Protocol (MCP)

 🌐 Public Accessibility (Ngrok)

-If you are testing PgArachne locally and want to connect it to a web AI (outside local installations), your server must be publicly accessible on an HTTP(S) URL.
+If you are testing PgArachne locally and want to connect it to a cloud-based AI client (outside local installations), your server must be publicly accessible via an HTTP(S) URL.

 # Run ngrok for the HTTP PgArachne port (e.g., 8080)